bitovi/bitops/docs/plugins.md

 * `install.sh` - This script is called during plugin installation (Docker build time).
 It should be used to install any dependencies needed for your plugin to function
 * `deploy.sh` - The main entrypoint for your plugin at deploy time
 * `bitops.schema.yaml` - Defines the parameters users have access to.
 The corresponding `bitops.config.yaml` within the `BITOPS_ENVIRONMENT` folder will configure the parameter values.
-* `plugin.config.yaml` - A file used to describes the plugin configuration to BitOps
+* `plugin.config.yaml` - A file used to describe the plugin configuration.

 > For more information, you can look at our [example plugin](https://github.com/bitops-plugins/example-plugin) repo that prints your name and favorite color!